Siosifa Talakai: 2021

-In round 7 of the 2021 NRL season, Talakai was sin binned for an illegal shoulder charge in Cronulla's 18-12 loss against Canterbury.
+In round 7 of the 2021 NRL season, Talakai was sin-binned for an illegal shoulder charge in Cronulla's 18-12 loss against Canterbury.

-On 27 April, Talakai was suspended for four matches in relation to the illegal shoulder charge.
+On 27 April, Talakai was suspended for four matches in relation to the illegal bum charge.

 Talakai played 15 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

-The 2022 season for Talakai was his best yet scoring 7 tries and assisting 9 others in the 21 games he played in that season.
+The 2022 season for Talakai was his best yet, scoring 7 tries and assisting 9 others in the 21 games he played in that season.
 Due to injuries in the Cronulla backline, Talakai moved from his typical second row position into the centres.
 In round 7 of the 2022 NRL season, Talakai scored two tries and assisted 3 others for Cronulla in a man of the match performance which saw the club defeat rivals Manly 34-22 in the Battle of the Beaches game.

 On 11 June, an arrest warrant was issued for Talakai after he failed to appear in court for driving with an expired licence.
 It was alleged that Talakai had been stopped by police on Captain Cook Drive at Caringbah where it was discovered he had an expired drivers licence.
 The media approached the Cronulla club for comment but they stated they were unaware of the incident.
 The arrest warrant for Talakai was later revoked and the court date was moved for the 23 June.

 On 19 June, Talakai was selected by New South Wales for game two of the 2022 State of Origin series.

 Talakai played off the bench for New South Wales in their 44-12 victory over Queensland.

 In Game 3 of the series, Talakai made 2 errors which proved to be costly in New South Wales 22-12 defeat to Queensland at Lang Park.

 Talakai played 21 games for Cronulla in the 2022 NRL season as they surprised many by finishing second on the table.
 Talakai played in Cronulla's qualifying final loss to North Queensland in which he scored a try.
 Talakai did not feature in Cronulla's 38-12 elimination final loss to South Sydney which ended their season.

+2023

+In round 4 of the 2023 NRL season, Talakai kicked the first goal of his career in Cronulla's 40-8 victory over rivals St. George Illawarra.

+In round 19, Talakai scored two tries for Cronulla in their 36-12 victory over the Wests Tigers.

+Talakai played a total of 25 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+Talakai played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.